 Mary K. Grant, Ph.D., is the 11th president of Massachusetts College of Liberal Arts (MCLA) and the first alumna of the College to serve as its president.
 Under Dr. Grant's leadership, MCLA has expanded academic programming and facilities; recruited an array of outstanding new faculty; provided students with new study away, internship, research, and service opportunities; overseen growth in enrollment, strengthened the connections between the College and the community; launched the College's first comprehensive Capital Campaign; and become part of the Massachusetts State University System.
 In response to these initiatives, MCLA has been designated a top ten public liberal arts college for the last three years.
 Dr. Grant has also provided leadership to advance the science, technology, engineering, and math (STEM) agenda in Berkshire County and statewide, spearheading efforts leading to MCLA successfully securing $54 million to fund the new Feigenbaum Center for Science and Innovation, which opened in September 2013, and renovate Bowman Hall.

 Dr. Grant is a passionate advocate for public higher education, civic engagement, and community service.
-She is the recipient of the 2010 Council for the Advancement and Support of Education (CASE) District I Executive Leadership Award in recognition of her success in increasing MCLA's institutional stature in, and service to, the community; the 2011 American Council on Education Massachusetts National Network of Women Leaders Lifetime Achievement Award; and the 2011 Francis H. Hayden Award from the Berkshire Chamber of Commerce.
+She is the recipient of the 2010 Council for the Advancement and Support of Education (CASE) District I Executive Leadership Award in recognition of her success in increasing MCLA's institutional stature in, and service to, the community; the 2011 American Council on Education Massachusetts National Network of Women Leaders Lifetime Achievement Award; the 2011 Francis H. Hayden Award from the Berkshire Chamber of Commerce; and the New England Board of Higher Education's (NEBHE) 2014 Massachusetts State Merit Award.
 She is a former Chair of the Massachusetts Campus Compact executive committee, and is Past President of the Board of the Council of Public Liberal Arts Colleges (COPLAC), which champions public liberal arts education in the United States and Canada, and is Chair of the Massachusetts State University Council of Presidents.